-- ✓ Schools/settings must give permission for the use of any photographs or moving image.
-This is done by returning a signed copy of the client contract. - ✓ Images may be used: in printed publications; online; on social media platforms; and via electronic mail. - Images may be captured by Bow Arts employees, our freelance contractors or external press/partners. - ✓ Images should only be captured in the presence of the school/setting supervising adult (usually the class teacher, member of support staff or youth worker). - ✓ Images may be captured on school, Bow Arts or personal devices, but will only be stored by Bow Arts.
-Images must be deleted from devices once shared with Bow Arts. - ✓ Images containing recognisable faces will typically be kept for a maximum of six years before being destroyed.
+- ✓ The school must give permission for photographs / moving images to be taken.
+By returning the Client Contract, the school gives permission.
+Images may be used: in printed publications; online; on social media platforms; and via electronic mail. - ✓ Images may be captured by Bow Arts employees, our freelance contractors or external press/partners. - ✓ Images should only be captured in the presence of the school/setting supervising adult (usually the class teacher, member of support staff or youth worker). - Images with recognisable faces must be shared with Bow Arts to store as soon as possible and deleted from artists' personal devices.
+Images containing recognisable faces will typically be kept for a maximum of six years before being destroyed.
 Any exceptions to this will be agreed in writing with the school / setting. - ✓ Images can be used by Bow Arts, our funding or press partners.
 Images that DO NOT contain recognisable faces can also be used by our freelance contractors.
 Where images are used externally, Bow Arts should be credited. - ✓ Children's names will not accompany the images.
 The school/setting name may be credited.